The DNS Complaint Process

 - A full description of the problem.

-If the complaint is at a Commercial Business, the COMMERCIAL ENFORCEMENT section is contacted.
+- If the complaint is at a commercial business, the Commercial Enforcement section is contacted.

-If the complaint is about some environmental issue, asbestos, Masonary building cleaning, pools, hotels, motels, then the ENVIRONMENTAL and NUISANCE section is contacted.
+- If the complaint is about some environmental issue, asbestos, masonary building cleaning, pools, hotels, motels, then the Environmental section is contacted.

 Severely damaged buildings or those missing critical life/safety items like fire alarm systems, missing utilities for extended periods of time, may have to be evacuated until the critical items are restored.
 In those cases DNS will assist in providing relocation information services to those valid tenants impacted by a placard order.
 Tenants may have grounds for a lawsuit against a landlord who fails to provide housing per the terms of the written lease through neglect of maintenance items.
 Those cases are handled in the civil courts and not by DNS.